Biography Jack Blair

 I discovered the wonder of photography and the magic of the darkroom at the side of my brother, who was a professional photographer in the 1950's.
 I took my first step into the creative aspect of photography while I was living in England in the sixties.
 At that time I could only afford to work in black and white—a blessing, because it forced me to pay attention to composition and lighting.
 I won my first photographic contest in Manchester, UK, in 1968.

 When living in England I spent considerable time doing street photography.
 That is a genre with which I want to again spend time.

 Presently, I work out of my home in Cochrane, Alberta, exploring the landscape of the prairies, foothills, and mountains.
 I also make portraits and enjoy the challenge of photographing people in their normal environment.
-I have exhibited my work at more than twenty galleries and public art locations in Alberta and Saskatchewan since 2007, the latest being a solo exhibit at the Alberta Society of Artists Gallery in February 2021.
+I have exhibited my work at more than twenty galleries and public art locations in Alberta and Saskatchewan since 2007.

 Like many photographers, I have been influenced by photographic artists such as Ansel Adams, Brooks Jensen, and Guy Tal.
 I am also influenced by artists closer to home, namely, Bill Peters, Steve Speer, Darwin Wiggett, George Barr, and Royce Howland.
 I am inspired by painters such as Canadians Carol Evans, Curtis Golomb, and Pat Sullivan.